 Anyone who's used Skype, Google Hangouts, Facetime or other online video chat tools, knows they're great for keeping in touch and reducing time spent travelling to meetings.
 Recently, video has become a popular and efficient way to conduct job interviews, especially for roles which are further afield or overseas.

-Just like any interview you need to prepare, however, there are several differences that you need to take in to account, so here’s some great advice to help make sure your interview streams along without buffering…
+Just like any interview you need to prepare, however, there are several differences that you need to take in to account, so here are eight tips to ensure your video interview streams along without buffering:

-- Test your equipment in advance - When it comes to technology, prepare for all eventualities.
+When it comes to technology, prepare for all eventualities.
 Make sure you know who is calling who.
 Check that your connection, webcam and microphone are working and most importantly of all, that you can log into your account without having to reset your password.
-A quick dress rehearsal can eliminate some of the pre-interview nerves.
+A quick dress rehearsal can eliminate some of the pre-interview nerves

-- Dress to impress - You may be at home or in other familiar surroundings but you still need to look the part.
+You may be at home or in other familiar surroundings but you still need to look the part.
 We have all heard the stories of newsreaders looking smart from the waist up but under the table they are still wearing jeans and trainers.
-Dressing correctly for the interview will also help you get in the right frame of mind.
+Dressing correctly for the interview will also help you get in the right frame of mind

-- Look at the camera - It’s very tempting to watch the screen, because that’s where your interviewer's face appears.
-But you want to engage with them which means trying to maintain eye contact, even if the interviewer isn’t looking at you at all times!
+It’s very tempting to watch the screen, because that’s where your interviewer's face appears.
+But you want to engage with them which means trying to maintain eye contact, even if the interviewer isn’t looking at you at all times

-- Try to relax - You are in a familiar setting and you haven’t had to experience the stress of travelling to a strange new office.
+You are in a familiar setting and you haven’t had to experience the stress of travelling to a strange new office.
 Take your time, think about your answers carefully before replying and speak clearly.
-You can’t shake hands with your interviewer but everyone appreciates a warm smile when meeting people – both online and in person.
+You can’t shake hands with your interviewer but everyone appreciates a warm smile when meeting people – both online and in person

 Hopefully, the above will help you not only prepare for video interviews, but to feel confident when answering that call.
 For more valuable interview and job searching advice, take a look at our careers blog.